Polski Senovets: History

-Polski Senovets was established, after the unification of the surrounding neighborhoods Sarnitsa, Glogota, and Dunavliy Suvandzhikyoy in the 14th century.
+Polski Senovets was established in the 14th century following the unification of the surrounding neighborhoods Sarnitsa, Glogota, and Dunavliy Suvandzhikyoy.
+A document from 1618 records 74 Christian families and two Ottoman families, with 74 married men listed.

-From a document in 1618, we receive the following information: The number of Christian families was 74 and the number of Ottoman families was only two.
-The married men were 74.
 The first church school in Polski Senovets opened in 1847.
 Sava Mihaylovsky of Turnovo is named as the teacher from 1854.
 In 1877 in Polski Senovec, also called Senovetss Poleki, there were 248 houses.
 The first mayor after the Ottoman rule, chosen in 1887, was Tasho Delimapinov.
 He was a representative of the conservative party.
 The first communication centre or Culture centre "Nadezhda 1883" (translated into English): Hope 1883.
 On May 1, 1895, a rally against the tithe law was held in Polski Senovec.
 From 1902 to 1926 the village had a branch of the Bulgarian Agricultural Bank.
 In 1911, the post office was established and the village had a telephone and telegraph connection.
 In 1912, a police station was opened and in 1919, the Consumer Cooperative "Saglasie" was established; its founders are Marin Yankov and Stefan Stefanov.
 In 1945, the village was electrified.
 Labor Cooperative Farm "Valko Chervenkov" was established in 1949.
 In 1959 Polski Senovets became the center of a new village municipality including the villages: Kutskina, Petko Karavelovo and Stefan Stambolovo.